IOHprofiler/IOHprofiler.github.io/IOHexperimenter/python.md

 ## Usage

 There are a few main ways of using the IOHexperimenter.
-All of them are based on the 'function' as defined by IOHexperimenter.
+All of them are based on the 'problem' as defined by IOHexperimenter.
 Then, one can either use this function directly, or, using the 'experimenter'-class, automate the entire benchmarking pipeline.
-On this page, we will first introduce the basic aspects of this 'function' object, which will be the part of the codebase which your algorithm needs to interact with.
+On this page, we will first introduce the basic aspects of this 'problem' object, which will be the part of the codebase which your algorithm needs to interact with.
 Then, we introduce several usecases of IOHexperimenter, ranging from running an algorithm on one existing problem to complete benchmarking pipelines.

 ### Create a function object
 The structure of the IOHexperimenter in python is almost equivalent to the C++ version, but with a few ease-of-use features added, such as easy access to any existing benchmark problem usin the 'get_problem' function: